Stay on Track by Rebalancing Your Portfolio

 The asset allocation of your portfolio of funds can shift over time due to changing market conditions.
 Rebalancing helps the asset allocation of your portfolio stay in line with your investment goals, risk profile and time horizon.

-To overcome this problem, portfolio rebalancing ensures that investments in a portfolio stay in line with the investor’s intended asset allocation.
-This rebalancing strategy entails adjusting the mix between equity, bond and money market funds within a portfolio according to the recommended asset allocation.
+To overcome this phenomenon, portfolio rebalancing ensures that investments in a portfolio stay in line with the investor’s intended asset allocation.
+This rebalancing exercise entails adjusting the mix between equity, bond and money market funds within a portfolio according to the intended asset allocation.

-Rebalancing to maintain your portfolio’s original asset allocation will ensure that risks remain spread across a variety of asset classes.
+Rebalancing to maintain your portfolio’s intended asset allocation will ensure that risks are not overly concentrated on a particular fund or asset classes.
 Furthermore, this safeguards the risk profile of your portfolio by moving it back in line with your own risk appetite.

-Rebalancing also gives you the opportunity to lock in unrealised gains in your portfolio of funds.
-During periods of market uptrend, you may find that certain asset classes, such as selected equity funds, which have outperformed are now above the original intended allocation.
-Thus, rebalancing the portfolio by trimming the asset class that has outperformed will help you to safely secure unrealised investment gains with the proceeds subsequently invested in other asset classes.
+Rebalancing also gives you the opportunity to lock in the unrealised gains in your portfolio of funds.
+During periods of market uptrends, you may find that certain asset classes such as equity funds which have outperformed are now above the original intended allocation.
+Thus, rebalancing the portfolio by trimming the asset class that has outperformed will help you to safely secure unrealised investment gains, with the proceeds subsequently re-invested in other asset classes.

 3. Remaining focused on long-term investment objectives

-Thus, employing a strategy of periodic rebalancing can reduce stress associated with making investment decisions in periods of elevated market volatility.
-By periodically assessing and rebalancing your portfolio, you can maintain self-discipline and remain focused on your long-term goals regardless of market conditions.
+Thus, employing a strategy of periodic rebalancing can reduce the stress associated with making investment decisions during periods of elevated market volatility.
+By periodically assessing and rebalancing your portfolio, you can maintain self-discipline and remain focused on your long-term goals, regardless of market conditions.